chrismilleruk/React-Meteor-Quickstart/readme.md

 3. Profile
 4. Home

-All the pages are bootstrap-3 styled, and we use the meteor theme (best theme ever).
+All the pages are bootstrap-3 styled, and we use the material theme (best theme ever).
 So if you for ever reason dont wont this one, you just

 `Meteor remove fezvrasta:bootstrap-material-design`